The Clear Edge

 Capacity and workload

-• Infrastructure handled 20 as easily as it handled 15.
+• Client count ended at 20 total, and the infrastructure handled 20 clients as easily as it had handled 15.

-• Delivery stayed at 1.5 hours per client.
+• Delivery time stayed at 1.5 hours per client, for a total of 30 delivery hours per month at $80K.

-• Still had capacity for 30–40 clients before needing to hire.
+Even at $80K, Priya still had capacity for 30–40 clients before she needed to hire.

 Payback and compression